-Russia seeks Trump's help to go after British activist
+Putin asks Trump to go after British activist

 Putin accused Bill Browder of tax fraud in Russia in 2007, when Browder had a hedge fund there.

-Putin also accused Browder, without giving evidence, of donating $400m of illicit money to Hillary Clinton, Trump's rival in the 2016 election.
+Putin also accused Browder, without evidence, of donating $400m of illicit money to Hillary Clinton, Trump's rival in the 2016 election.

 "I think that's an incredible offer," Trump said on Putin's quid-pro-quo request on Browder.

-US politicians seized on the fact that Trump accepted Putin's denial on election meddling in the press briefing, while denigrating US intelligence assessments to the contrary.
+American politicians seized on the fact that Trump also accepted Putin's denial on election meddling, while denigrating US intelligence assessments to the contrary.

 Treason